jundalisay/spblist/content/en/research/kepler/astrology/part-03.md

 This is why there are 3 outer planets and 2 inner ones*.

-> *Superphysics note: In Superphysics the reason for the inner and outer planets are the gravitational territories having an inner, middle, and outer regions.
-Kepler was too obsessed with the 5 Platonic solids being the 5 Planets and so he makes this wrong analogy.
+{{< n n="In Superphysics the reason for the inner and outer planets are the gravitational territories having an inner, middle, and outer regions.
+Kepler was too obsessed with the 5 Platonic solids being the 5 Planets and so he makes this wrong analogy. " >}}

 <!-- , for this reason (although other reasons are obvious) it is surely correct that the planets have been created in such a number. -->